kup1o/auto_login/README.md

 https://github.com/user-attachments/assets/19158eff-37b6-4185-8ffb-a4119e4658d4

-## Debugging
+## Debug

-Logs: Check the logs/login_script.log file for detailed logs and any potential issues.
+Logs: Check the `logs/login_script.log` file for detailed logs and any potential issues.

-Headless Mode: If you need to see the browser window, you can disable headless mode by commenting out the --headless argument in the Options setup.
+Headless Mode: If you need to see the browser window, you can disable headless mode by commenting out the `--headless` argument in the Options setup.

 Debug Script: For more detailed debugging, you can use the debug.py script provided in this repository.
 This script is configured to run in a non-headless mode and includes additional logging to help troubleshoot any issues.
 To run the debug script, use: